The Transition to Adulthood

 Community-based or day programs for young adults with disabilities

-Here is a list of other community organizations that can help support a student as they transition to adulthood:
+Here is a list of other community organizations that can help support you and your teen as they transition to adulthood: